berkckkc/crymessage/README.md

 ## Conclusion

 This project provides a practical and effective way to securely hide and retrieve messages inside images.
 By combining encryption and steganography, it offers enhanced privacy and security for sensitive information.
 While the current implementation is robust, future enhancements could further strengthen the protection against both data loss and detection.

+## Disclaimer

+**This project is developed purely for academic and scientific purposes.** It is intended to demonstrate the principles of encryption and steganography in a controlled, educational context.
+The methods and techniques shown here should not be used for illegal or malicious activities.
+Users are responsible for ensuring that their use of this software complies with all applicable laws and regulations.